tomasvitek/PebBike/README.md

 While PebBike uses almost the same watch app as PebCiti, it replaces [the iOS companion app for PebCiti](https://github.com/joemasilotti/PebCiti-iOS) with a javascript code, which runs in the official Pebble app.
 Additionally PebBike works both with iOS and Android, since no companion app is required.

-## PebBike ❤️ New York City & Lodnon
+## PebBike ❤️ New York City & London

 PebBike works with **CitiBike** in NYC and with **Barclays Cycle Hire** in London.
 If you want to add more cities, [add an issue](https://github.com/tomasvitek/PebBike/issues) or submit a pull request.